jjgroenendijk/muskrattrap/website/content/projectDescription/04-toDo.md

 Use the website pages on this website to recreate the setup.

+Use file `serverSide/javascriptDecoder/decoder.js` and add it to the application decoder in The Things Network console to decode the incoming data.

+### Node development
 To continue development on The Things Uno, install the Arduino IDE and open file: `nodeCode/nodeCode.ino`.
 Make sure to edit file `nodeCode/secrets.example.h` and add your own keys from TTN to this file.
 Rename `secrets.example.h` to `secrets.h`.